markhunte/Hype_Symbol_Override_Extension/README.md

  Individual Symbol instance properies can be overriden to allow each instance of the symbol to  be displayed differently and behave differently from each other at load time.

-Each Symbol Instance can be assigned dataset key names  (*data-elementRef_*) and values.
+Each Symbol Instance can be assigned dataset key names  (*data-bindingName*) and values.

-Any Symbol Instance's children that have the matching dataset key name will use the value to overide it's properties
+Any Symbol Instance's children that have the matching *data-bindingName* will use the value to overide it's properties

-Each dataset key name must only be used per child element.
+Each *data-bindingName*  must only be used per child element.
 Any child element must have its own unique dataset key name.

+For example You want to chnage the Left and Top of *Rectangle 1*and Rectangle 2.

+You could use the *data-bindingName*s.

+**data-rect1left**,  ***data-rect1top***

+and

+**data-rect2left**, ***data-rect2top***

+The names are entirely up to you but should reflect the target element and property name for easy understanding when looking at it at a later time.

 The overriden properties can be normal css properties, hypeDocument.setElementProperty() properties or other HTML properties that can normally be set with javascript.

 A Symbol Instance is an instance of a single Symbol on a scene and there can be many instances of the same Symbol on a scene.

-You only have to set up the Symbol and its children elements once but you can add a new dataset key name and value at any time.
+You only have to set up the Symbol and its children elements once but you can add a new data-bindingName  and value at any time.

- A Symbol's child elements may have dataset key names (*data-elementRef_*) and values  but the Symbol Parent itself does not have to ;  have , use any or all of them.
+ A Symbol's child elements may have data-bindingNames and values  but the Symbol Parent itself does not have to ;  have , use any or all of them.
-Element dataset key names (*data-elementRef_*)   that are used, must match in the Parent Symbol
+An Element's data-bindingName  is to be used, must the matching data-bindingName  in the Parent Symbol

 <hr>

+#### <u>**Symbol instance element: **data-bindingName: `value`</u>

+*How Symbol **data-bindingNames** and **values** are used for an override from the parent Symbol Instance.*

-The datasets and value are entered  in the **Additional HTML Attributes** in Hype's Identity Panel
+The data-bindingNames  and values are entered  in the **Additional HTML Attributes** in Hype's Identity Panel as shown here

-#### **Symbol data attributes:**

-Symbol Dataset name and value to use for an override from the parent Symbol Instance.